lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 To get rid of the default histogram, click on the black cross in the upper right corner of that plot to close it.
 Now only the eccentricity histogram appears.

-**1.8.** Repeat steps 1.6 and 1.7 to add new plots containing the histograms for inclination and absolute magnitude.
+**1.8.** Repeat steps 1.6 and 1.7 to add new plots containing the histograms for inclination and absolute magnitude, using the default "Min", "Max", and "Bin Width" values.
 Shrink the table horizontally by clicking on the left-hand edge of the table and sliding it over to the right, making more room for the three plots.